|Mother Nature closing in: Thomas Ogle's tomb as of Aug 3, 2021|

 Thomas built a stylish, two-story, brick house in 1739 at the northeast corner of a junction of three important roads: present day DE SR273, which extended from Christiana Bridge to Nottingham in PA; DE SR4 4 (Chestnut Hill Rd.) from Stanton through Newark DE to the Elk River in Maryland; and Red Mill Road, which ran north from the intersection of SR273 and SR4 to Corner Ketch.
 All these roads were significant transportation arteries by 1750 and have remained important for 250 years.
 A fourth highway, Salem Church Road, was constructed in 1827 in a southerly direction from the intersection.

-Sadly, don't look to Senators Bryan Townsend and Jack Walsh, Reps Osienski and David Bentz, or NCC's Lisa Diller and Tim Sheldon (all of whom represent Ogletown) to recognize anything about Thomas Ogle and this historical milestone.
+Sadly, it is doubtful that Senators Bryan Townsend and Jack Walsh, Reps Osienski and David Bentz, or NCC's Lisa Diller and Tim Sheldon (all of whom represent Ogletown) will recognize anything about Thomas Ogle and this historical milestone.
 No park or monument designation, no spur pathway, no kiosk, not even a wayside.
 And why should they care?
 The region is socio-economically depressed and undeserving of nice things that include history and place-making.
 As demonstrated by the STOP travesty, citizen advocacy would likely falter (or even be laughed at) in the face of low to no public or volunteer support.

 Around the anniversary date of Dec 23, we will visit the burial site with landscaping tools of our own, and leave a tribute behind to remind Thomas that someone was indeed thinking of him (UPDATE 08/17/2021: we received an email from Delaware Public Archives (DPA) with regard to the Delaware Historical Markers Program.
 They are supportive of a Historical Marker installed at the site, which can only happen via an application process.
 Stay tuned for any progress.